 3. Search engine metrics such as Domain Authority (DA), Page Authority (PA), URL Rating (UR) and Domain Rating (PR) are important ranking factors

-I once came across a so-called digital marketer on YouTube who stated that as long as your website’s Domain Authority (DA) and Page Authority (PA) was higher than a competitor, then your web page would rank higher in search results.
+Miles Beckler, a digital marketing expert, stated on his YouTube channel that as long as your website’s Domain Authority (DA) and Page Authority (PA) was higher than a competitor, then your web page would rank higher in search results.

 He couldn’t have been more wrong.